pact-foundation/pact-python/README.md

 Publish verification results to the broker.

 ### Python API
 You can use the Verifier class.
-This has all the same parameters as the cli tool but allows you to write native python code and the test framework of your choice.
+This allows you to write native python code and the test framework of your choice.

 ```python
 verifier = Verifier(provider='UserService',